maxdlewis/Divvy_Bike_Share_Analysis/README.md

-# Cyclistic Bike-Shara Analysis
-Google Data Analytics Capstone Project: Analyzing Q1 2019 and Q1 2020 public bike share data for Cyclistic, a fictional company used by Coursera.
+# Coursera Google Data Analytics Capstone Project
+## Scenario
+I work at Cyclistic, a fictional bike-share Chicago based company, as a junior data analyst on the marketing analyst team.
+The director of marketing, Lily Moreno, believes that maximizing the number of annual memberships is the key to the company's growth.
+My team was assigned the question of "How do annual members and casual riders use Cyclistic bikes differently?" and instructed to design a new marketing strategy based off of this information.

 ## Business Task
 Determine how **annual members** and **casual riders** use Cyclistic bikes differently.

-## Tools Used
-**RStudio**: Data cleaning, analysis, and visualization **Tidyverse**, **ggplot2**, **dplyr**
-**Tableau**
-**Excel**, **Google Sheets**
-**GitHub**: version control and portfolio sharing

-## Process Overview
+## Data
-For this capstone project, I followed the 6 steps of the data analysis process.
-1. **Ask** The business task is to design a strategy to convert casual riders into annual members.
-I was assigned the question of how do annual members and casual riders use the bikes differently.
-2. **Prepare** I located the 2019 and 2020 ride data and verified its integrity.
-3. **Process** Cleaned, filtered, and combined the data into one datasheet using a combination of Excel and RStudio.
-4. **Analyze** Compared the average ride duration and total number of rides differenciated by the rider type and day of the week.
-5. **Share** Created visualizations to communicate key insights derived from the analyze step.
-6. **Act** Suggested data driven recommendations for marketing strategy utilizing the ..........
+The data I utilized for this project was provided in the capstone project from two datasets, 2019 Q1 Divvy Data and 2020 Q1 Divvy Data.
+As there were inconsistencies in these datasets, it was necessary to clean the data.
+This included, but not limited to, removing unnecessary columns, that were irrelevant to the business task, and combining both datasets into one.

 ## Key Findings
 ### 1. Average Ride Length by Rider Type and Day of Week
-Casual riders take **longer rides**, especially on Saturdays and Sundays.
+I found that casual riders take **longer rides** on average, especially on Saturdays and Sundays.
-Annual members take **shorter, more consistent rides**, with slight variations depending on the day.
+I also found that annual members ride for **shorter, but more consistent durations**, with slight variations depending on the day.

 ![Average Ride Length](Visuals/average_ride_duration.png)

 ### 2. Top 3 Start Stations by Rider Type and Day of Week (Filtered by Year)

+## Summary / Recommendations
+1. Revisit the entire